-Technology and Cyber Security.
-We depend on information technology, telecommunication and other operational systems, including both internal systems and systems used or provided by third-party service providers (such as platform providers, custodians, administrators, financial intermediaries, transfer agents and other parties to which we or they outsource the provision of services or business operations).
-These systems may become disabled or fail to operate properly as a result of events or circumstances wholly or partly beyond our or their control.
+Operations, Technology and Cyber Security.
+We depend on information technology, telecommunication and other operational systems, including both internal systems and systems used or provided by thirdparty service providers (such as platform providers, custodians, administrators, financial intermediaries, transfer agents and other parties to which we or they outsource the provision of services or business operations).
+Operational errors can occur for many reasons, including human error, processing errors and communication errors.
+Systems may become disabled or fail to operate properly as a result of events or circumstances wholly or partly beyond our or third parties' control.
 Further, despite implementation of a variety of risk management and security measures, our information technology and other systems, and those of service providers, could be subject to unauthorized access or other security breaches, resulting in a failure to maintain the security, availability, integrity and confidentiality of data assets.
-In addition, we or our thirdparty service providers may process, store or transmit electronic information, including information relating to client transactions and personally identifiable information.
+Security breaches could also result in denial of service on websites or other disruptions.
+In addition, we or our third-party service providers may process, store or transmit electronic information, including information relating to client transactions and personally identifiable information.
 We have procedures and systems in place that are designed to protect such information and prevent data loss and security breaches.
 However, such measures cannot provide absolute security.
 The techniques used to obtain unauthorized access to data, disable or degrade service, or sabotage systems change frequently and may be difficult to detect for long periods of time.
 Moreover, our third-party service providers are subject to the same electronic information security threats as Eagle.
 If a service provider does not implement adequate data security policies, or its networks are breached, information relating to client transactions and personally identifiable information may be lost or improperly accessed, used or disclosed.
-Technology failures or cyber security breaches, whether deliberate or unintentional, including those arising from use of thirdparty service providers, could have a material adverse effect on our business and could result in, among other things, financial loss, reputational damage, regulatory penalties or the inability to transact business.
+Geopolitical tensions could increase the scale and sophistication of cybersecurity attacks, especially from foreign governments or entities with governmental backing.
+Technological developments, such as the use of cloud-based services providers and the integration of artificial intelligence in systems and operations create new risks, which can be difficult to assess.
+Issuers of securities are subject to similar risks.
+Operational failures including technology failures or cyber security breaches, whether deliberate or unintentional, including those arising from use of third-party service providers, could have a material adverse effect on Eagle's, a service provider's or an issuer's business and could result in, among other things, financial loss, reputational damage, regulatory penalties or the inability to transact business.

 Other Business Interruptions.
-Our investment advisory activities or operations could be interrupted or adversely affected by other extraordinary events, emergency situations or circumstances beyond our control, including war, terrorism, accidents, disasters, government macroeconomic policies or social instability.
+Activities or operations of Eagle, our services providers or issuers of securities could be interrupted or adversely affected by other extraordinary events, emergency situations or circumstances beyond their control, including war, terrorism, accidents, disasters, government macroeconomic policies or social instability.

 Business Continuity and Disaster Recovery Plans.
-To mitigate the effects of business disruptions, we may activate our business continuity and disaster recovery plans.
+To mitigate the effects of business disruptions, we, our service providers or issuers of securities may activate our business continuity and disaster recovery plans.
 These plans may, for example, require our employees to work and access our information technology, communications or other systems from their homes or other remote locations.
-However, our business continuity and disaster recovery plans may not be successful, or we could be delayed in implementing or recovering our investment advisory activities or operations.
-For example, we may have issues or delays in accessing our information technology, communications or other systems, which could have a material adverse effect on our business and our ability to service your account.
+However, our business continuity and disaster recovery plans may not be successful, or the firm could be delayed in implementing or recovering our activities or operations.
+For example, there may be issues or delays in accessing information technology, communications or other systems, which could have a material adverse effect on the firm's business and, in Eagle's case, our ability to service your account.